KHP-Informatics/illumina-array-protocols/README.md

 ```

-We checked for the string `19:45411941` in an GenomeStudio project and found a lot
+We checked for the string **`19:45411941`** in an GenomeStudio project and found a lot
-of other variants with the same prefix.
+of other **variants with the same prefix.**

-Now looking for `19:45411941` in the annotation file.
+Now looking for **`19:45411941`** in the annotation file.

 ```bash
 grep -w 19:45411941 MEGA_Consortium_15063755_B2.txt | \
 awk -F, 'BEGIN{OFS="\t";} {print $2,$3,$4,$5,$6,$7,$8,$9}'
 ```

-The following is what we find.
-These all match GenomeStudio annotations.
+The following (below) is what we find.

+- These all match GenomeStudio annotations.
-These all have the same cluster pattern (all Homozygous A).
+- These all have the same cluster pattern (all Homozygous A).
-This looks like the same variant represented 21 times.
+- This looks like the same variant represented 21 times.

 ```